awsdocs/amazon-redshift-management-guide/doc_source/security-network-isolation.md

 Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal\.
 Or you can use the [AWS Security Token Service \(AWS STS\)](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to generate temporary security credentials to sign requests\.

-You can call these API operations from any network location\.
-In addition, Amazon Redshift supports resource\-based access policies that can include restrictions based on the source IP address\.

 ## Network isolation<a name="network-isolation"></a>

 A virtual private cloud \(VPC\) based on the Amazon VPC service is your private, logically isolated network in the AWS Cloud\.
 You can deploy an Amazon Redshift cluster within a VPC by taking the following steps: